operator-framework/operator-sdk/doc/dev/testing/travis-build.md

 ### Ansible tests

 1. Run [ansible e2e tests][ansible-e2e].
+    1. Create base ansible operator source by running [`commands/ansible-operator-base/main.go`][ansible-base].
-    1. Build base ansible operator image from [`test/ansible-operator`][ansible-base].
+    2. Build base ansible operator binary and image from source.
-    2. Create and configure a new ansible type memcached-operator.
+    3. Create and configure a new ansible type memcached-operator.
-    3. Create cluster resources.
+    4. Create cluster resources.
-    4. Wait for operator to be ready.
+    5. Wait for operator to be ready.
-    5. Create a memcached CR and wait for it to be ready.
+    6. Create a memcached CR and wait for it to be ready.
-    6. Create a configmap that the memcached-operator is configured to delete using a finalizer.
+    7. Create a configmap that the memcached-operator is configured to delete using a finalizer.
-    7. Delete memcached CR and verify that the finalizer deleted the configmap.
+    8. Delete memcached CR and verify that the finalizer deleted the configmap.

 **NOTE**: All created resources, including the namespace, are deleted using a bash trap when the test finishes